-Spinal haemangioblastomas are relatively rare tumours accounting for 2-6% of spinal cord tumours.
-They may occur sporadically or as part of VHL syndrome.
-Although histologically benign, these tumours can cause significant neurological deficits because of their location.
+Spinal haemangioblastomas are relatively rare tumours accounting for 2-6% of spinal cord tumours (6, 8).
+They may occur sporadically or as part of VHL syndrome (1).
+Although histologically benign, these tumours can cause significant neurological deficits because of their location (1, 3, 4, 7).
 Between January 2004 and December 2018, we operated 2 patients with spinal haemangioblastoma, accounting for 2.1% of the operated cases of spinal tumours in our centre during the period.
-This is in keeping with the reported incidence of these tumours.
+This is in keeping with the reported incidence of these tumours (6).

-Male predominance of spinal haemangioblastomas has been documented, with a reported male to female ratio ranging between 1.6:1 to 5.5:1.3,8,9,10,11,12 The male gender accounted for 72.7% of the cases in the series by Yasuda et al and 75% of the case in the series by Park et al. Conversely, there were more females in the study by Das et al with the male gender accounting for 42.9% of the patients' population.
-Our patients were equally distributed b e t w e e n the t w o g e n d e r s.
-S p i n a 1 haemangioblastomas commonly occur in the third and fourth decades of life, although occurrences in patients on either sides of this age range have been documented.
-The average age was 33.5 years in the series by Das et al and 53.9 years in the series by Yasuda et al. The younger of our patients was in the third decade of life, while the older one was in the sixth decade.
+Male predominance of spinal haemangioblastomas has been documented, with a reported male to female ratio ranging between 1.6:1 to 5.5:1 (3, 8, 9, 10, 11, 12).
+The male gender accounted for 72.7% of the cases in the series by Yasuda et al (8) and 75% of the case in the series by Park et al (12).
+Conversely, there were more females in the study by Das et al with the male gender accounting for 42.9% of the patients' population (1).
+Our patients were equally distributed between the two genders.
+Spinal haemangioblastomas commonly occur in the third and fourth decades of life although occurrences in patients on either sides of this age range have been documented (1, 8, 12).
+The average age was 33.5 years in the series by Das et al (1) and 53.9 years in the series by Yasuda et al (8).
+The younger of our patients was in the third decade of life while the older one was in the sixth decade.

 These tumours may present clinically with motor, sensory or autonomic deficits.
-In the series by Das et al motor weakness was present in 86% of the patients at presentation, sensory deficits in 79% and bladder disturbance in 21%.
+In the series by Das et al (1) motor weakness was present in 86% of the patients at presentation, sensory deficits in 79% and bladder disturbance in 21%.
 Pain was the presenting symptom in 29% of their patients.
-Motor weakness and sensory deficits were the most common presenting symptoms in the study by Park et al each occurring in 50% of the cases.
+Motor weakness and sensory deficits were the most common presenting symptoms in the study by Park et al (12) each occurring in 50% of the cases.
 Our patients had sensorimotor deficits at presentation but sphincteric dysfunction was present in only one of them.

-Spinal haemangioblastomas are primarily intradural tumours and occur mostly in the cervical and thoracic regions.1,3,8,13,14,15 In the series by Imagama et al, 84.6% of the tumours were intramedullary, 11.5% were intramedullary/extramedullary, and
+Spinal haemangioblastomas are primarily intradural tumours and occur mostly in the cervical and thoracic regions (1, 3, 8, 13, 14, 15).
+In the series by Imagama et al (14) 84.6% of the tumours were i n t r a m e d u 11 a r y , 11.5% we r e intramedullary/extramedullary, and 3.8% were intradural-extramedullary.
+Deng et al (13) reported

-3.8% were intradural-extramedullary.
-Deng et al reported 41%, 37%, and 22%, respectively for the same groups of tumours respectively.
-The tumours were located in the thoracic region in our index patients (one intramedullary, and the other intradural-extramedullary).
-Patients with intradural-extramedullary haemangioblastomas tend to be older than the patients with intramedullary tumours.8,11,16,17,18,19,20 Contrariwise, the younger of our patients had an intradural-extramedullary tumour location, which was intramedullary in the older patient.
+41%, 37%, and 22%, respectively for the same groups of tumours respectively.
+In our patients the tumours were located in the thoracic region.
+The tumour was intramedullary in one patient and intradural-extramedullary in the other.
+Patients with intradural-extramedullary haemangioblastomas tend to be older than the patients with intramedullary tumours (8, 11, 16, 17, 18, 19, 20).
+Contrariwise, the younger of our patients had an intradural-extramedullary tumour location, whereas in the older one, the tumour location was intramedullary.